didil/kubexcloud/README.md

 ## KubeXCloud

-KubeXCloud (KXC) is a minimalist self service cloud platform built on top of Kubernetes
+KubeXCloud (KXC) is a minimalist self service cloud platform built on top of Kubernetes.
+Built with Go.

 **THIS SOFTWARE IS WORK IN PROGRESS / ALPHA RELEASE AND IS NOT MEANT FOR USAGE IN PRODUCTION SYSTEMS**